“Make your website engaging” and “Make your website interactive” is advice we hear a lot.

 4 ways to make your website more engaging and interactive.

 Add professional video content – See this “Whiteboard Friday” example on Distilled’s website (note it’s a video in a blog post and has transcription – good for SEO and for people wanting to read the information), or look at our featured video, just another way to show what kind of a company we are!
-Lighting, sound and editing do matter!
+Lighting, sound, and editing do matter!
+Opting for an AI-modulated voice generator tool will help you create videos in many languages.
+It will also help you to select the tone and emphasis that will further boost your engagement.

 Get your own pictures taken for your team page – A website that shows your people over one that keeps people faceless will always win.
 And get these taken professionally.
 The added investment in professional pictures, taken by a photographer who WILL make you photogenic will mean your visitors will get to satisfy some of their curiosity, your team will have up to date great pictures and your team page will be one of the most popular on your website.